See What Visitors Do, Not What You Assumed

 When to use:

-Use on content-heavy pages — articles, comparison tables, feature lists, and documentation — to understand scanning behavior.
+Use content-heavy pages—articles, comparison tables, feature lists, and documentation—to understand scanning behavior.

 What to watch for:

 Hovering without clicking often signals hesitation or confusion.
-If cursor activity concentrates around a pricing table but clicks never follow, the visitor may need more information.
+If cursor activity concentrates around a pricing table but clicks never follow, the visitor may need additional information.

 Heatmaps serve anyone responsible for a website's performance, but different teams extract different kinds of value.